MECC Link - Simple Signposting to Better Health and Wellbeing

 • Confidence and self-esteem problems

-All the local IAPT services are listed under the 'Mental Health' section of MECC Link and can be found within the 'local support and contact details' section.
+All the local IAPT services are listed under the 'Mental Wellbeing' section of MECC Link and can be found within the 'local support and contact details' section.

 SELF CARE